kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 The initial discussion will be to test your communication skills, professionalism and work ethics and finally, character and integrity.

-You don't need to reseach about specific companies, instead take the opportunity to ask the interviewer questions about the company.
+You don't need to research about specific companies, instead take the opportunity to ask the interviewer questions about the company.

 However with knowledge about yourself, I recommend that you come prepared.